FEA-RS/Rafal_Sypniewski/ML_TBM/README.md

 3. **Audit & Diagnostics:** `11-11c` Scripts provide spatial audits and diagnostic reports on ring data quality.
 4. **Ground Truth Calculation:** `12_kriging_volume.py` implements spatial interpolation by **Kriging** to calculate the actual Volume Loss ($V_{loss}$) for model training.

+### Results Visualization (Ground Truth)
+Kriging was selected as the primary method for calculating $V_{loss}$ due to its superior accuracy in reflecting real-world ground behavior compared to Gauss, Integration and Statystical metods.

+Figure 1: Cross-section of Ring 68 showing the Kriging-based volume loss calculation ($V_{loss} = 0.261\%$).

 ## Planned Architectures (Comparative Study)
 The research objective is to compare how different architectures handle limited engineering datasets:
 * **Baseline:** Multiple Linear Regression (MLR).